woodser/monero-ts/docs/developer_guide/getting_started.md

 let keysOnlyWallet = await MoneroWalletKeys.createWallet({networkType: MoneroNetworkType.STAGENET, language: "English"});
 ```

 The `createWallet()` method accepts a [MoneroWalletConfig](https://moneroecosystem.org/monero-javascript/MoneroWalletConfig) or equivalent JavaScript object.
-A MoneroWalletConfig instance can contain any combination of wallet attributes, and the monero-javascript library will automatically create or restore the wallet based on the given attributes.
-For example, a MoneroWalletConfig that contains a view key but not a spend key will prompt the library to create a view-only wallet.
-The MoneroWalletConfig object in the offline wallet generator code above contains no identifying wallet information, so monero-javascript creates a new, random wallet rather than restoring one from a mnemonic phrase or keys.
+The monero-javascript library will create or restore a wallet based on attributes defined in the configuration or throw an error if any attributes are invalid.
+For example, a configuration that defines a view key but not a spend key will prompt the library to create a view-only wallet.
+The configuration object in the offline wallet generator code above contains no keys, so monero-javascript generates a new, random wallet rather than restoring an existing wallet.

-The offline wallet generator should display four basic wallet attributes:
+The offline wallet generator displays four basic wallet attributes:
 * The mnemonic phrase
-* The address
+* The primary address
 * The spend key
 * The view key